 Mars research development projects within XArc focus on 3D construction printing of habitats.
 Our HexHab and ArcHab concepts for Mars habitation incorporate in-situ resource utilization (ISRU) and autonomous construction techniques, while also investigating outfitting of secondary stuctures and interior layouts.

-The hexagon is a common and prevalent geometry of nature.
-Our HexHab design takes its que from nature and relies on the simplicity and versatility of this geometric shape which is grounded in functionality for the realities of autonomously constructing in-situ shelters for human habitation on distant worlds.
+Our HexHab design takes its cue from nature and relies on the simplicity and versatility of this geometric shape, grounded in functionality, for autonomously constructing in-situ shelters for human habitation on distant worlds.
 The HexHab design concept provides a sturdy, extreme environment, in-situ constructed, protective platform that serves as a core shell enabling multiple secondary structure outfitting options for habitability, together with research and science functions.

 The ArcHab is a departure from traditional planetary habitat design using a basic form factor as a core shell to accommodate a variety of outfitting options.
 The sweeping esthetic curves of the ArcHab shape serve a purposeful function.
 The thickness of the arc provides robust radiation protection alleviating the need to bury the habitable volume, while at the same time provides added shelter from the environment for vehicles, and activities related to outdoor maintenance, storage, and handling of materials.